 We performed this classification and searched over the number of PCA dimensions (from 2 to 40) and the number of neighbors to use in the k-NN classification.
 Our results were generally weak; one of the best performing combinations was the simple case of using 4 dimensions and classifying according to the single nearest neighbor.
-The overall classification accuracy of 21% is significantly better than random guessing (which would give 10%), and a confusion analysis reveals some cliques of greater discrimination, including {country, blues} and {rock, hiphop, punk}.
-Rhythm & blues is recognized correctly 4 out of 10 times, which is also how often disco is recognized as house.
+The 10×10 confusion matrix for this case is shown in figure 2.
+Although the overall classification accuracy is 21%, this is significantly better than random guessing (which would give 10%), and the confusion matrix reveals some cliques of greater discrimination, including {country, blues} and {rock, hiphop, punk}.
+Rhythm and Blues (randb) is recognized correctly 4 out of 10 times, which is also how often disco is recognized as house.
 All of these details seem to make sense in view of the musical character of the different classes.